-After creating a segmentation ruleset, you can preview the effects in Illumination using the Draft View.
+After creating a ruleset, you can preview the effects in Illumination using the Draft View.
 This view shows you the changes that will be enacted by your policy when it is enforced.

 - Visibility Only: After refining your initial policy, most of the traffic lines in Illumination should be green.
-No traffic will be blocked, and you can check the accuracy of your policy.
-Any new traffic will be displayed as a red line, which can be addressed using the strategies discussed in Rule Creation Approach [11] and Policy Refinement [12]. - Selective Enforcement: Enables you to protect applications or processes on workloads while other services and ports function as if the workloads are in the visibility-only enforcement state.
-By using selective enforcement, you can gradually expand policy enforcement on your workloads.
-Using the selective enforcement state is helpful for temporarily enforcing security for specific ports if a vulnerability is detected and action must be taken quickly.
-Using the selective enforcement state enables security enforcement before you can create complete allowlists of what traffic is allowed to reach your workloads.
+No traffic will be blocked and you can check your policy's accuracy.
+Any new traffic will be displayed as a red line, which can be addressed using the strategies discussed in Rule Creation Approach [5] and Policy Refinement [6]. - Selective Enforcement: Enables you to protect applications or processes on workloads while other services and ports function as if the workloads are in the Visibility Only enforcement state.
+By using selective enforcement, you can gradually expand the enforcement of policy on your workloads.
+Using the selective enforcement state is useful for temporarily enforcing security for specific ports in case a vulnerability is detected and action must be taken quickly.
+Using the selective enforcement state enables security enforcement before you are able to create complete allowlists of what traffic is allowed to reach your workloads.

-• Full Enforcement: It is helpful to move workloads to the Full Enforcement state in stages.
-This action can be done by workload, application, environment, or datacenter.
-Start with less critical applications or workloads, stabilize them, and then move on to more sensitive systems.
+• Full Enforcement: It is useful to move workloads to the Full Enforcement state in stages.
+This action can be done by workload, by application, by environment, or by datacenter.
+Start with less critical applications or workloads, stabilize them, then move on to more sensitive systems.
 This approach minimizes issues to a smaller number of affected workloads.

-Understanding Segmentation Rulesets and Rules
+Understanding Rulesets and Rules